getsentry/sentry-docs/src/collections/_documentation/clients/java/integrations.md

 `Application Not Responding` (or ANR) can also be automatically detected and reported to Sentry.
 For that, you must configure the SDK with the option `anr.enable=true` By default the UI thread needs to be blocked for at least 5 seconds for an event to be raised.
-If you wish to change this value, you can do that via the option `anr.timeoutIntervalMills`.
-For example, to detect if the UI thread is blocked for longer than 3 seconds, set it to: `anr.timeoutIntervalMills=3000`.
+If you wish to change this value, you can do that via the option `anr.timeoutIntervalMs`.
+For example, to detect if the UI thread is blocked for longer than 3 seconds, set it to: `anr.timeoutIntervalMs=3000`.

 <!-- WIZARD android -->
 ### Installation